search icon

 • Social commerce

-• This is slightly different from eCommerce, and involves selling and / or marketing via social media channels, such as Facebook, Instagram, and Twitter.
+• This is slightly different from e-commerce and involves selling or marketing via social media channels, such as Facebook, Instagram, and Twitter.

 Recommended articles

-Ready to launch your small business?
-We can help!
-From our formation plans to worry-free compliance, we’ve got everything you need to start, run, and grow your new venture.
-Reach out to us today!
+For the entrepreneur who’s ready to launch their e-commerce venture, ZenBusiness is here to help.
+From their formation plans to worry-free compliance, they’ve got everything a business owner needs to start, run, and grow their new venture.
+Reach out today!

 zenbusiness logo